verifyica-team/pipeliner/README.md

 An extension is a `tar.gz` or `zip` file containing a shell script named `execute.sh`.

+Extensions must use Pipeliner IPC to get and capture properties.

 ## Example

 Example pipeline that create an extension and uses it.